Into Kosovo, from North Macedonia, on my group tour of Old Yugoslavia.

-Into Kosovo from North Macedonia on my tour of Old Yugoslavia.
-This is another name associated unequivocally with conflict and suffering in my head.
-Kosovo unilaterally declared its independence from Serbia in 2008, one of the youngest nations in the world, but is still disputed territory and is only partially recognised as a sovereign state (by 98 member states of the United Nations).
+- Kosovo is another name associated unequivocally with conflict and suffering in my head.
+Kosovo unilaterally declared its independence from Serbia in 2008, one of the youngest nations in the world, but is still disputed territory and is only partially recognised as a sovereign state (by 100 member states of the United Nations).
 This is mainly because Serbia still objects.
-Serbia believes that much of Kosovo is historically and importantly linked to Serbia.
+Serbia believes that much of Kosovo is historically, and importantly, linked to Serbia.
 It’s also strategically important, as a South European link.
-There are also ongoing tensions between Kosovo's Albanian and Serb populations.
+There are ongoing tensions between Kosovo's Albanian and Serb populations.

 This is a very culturally diverse town, with mosques sitting next to Orthodox churches and monasteries.
+Though Albanian flags proliferate - it's clear where most loyalties lie.
 It's an interesting wander through the old town and alongside the water.
 There are stalls piled high, and modern shops blending with small craft boutiques, delis, barbecues, bakeries and sweet shops.
-The old domed hammam has been closed and is covered in scaffolding
+The old domed hammam has been closed, and is covered in scaffolding

 After passing tantalisingly close to Albania (they won’t let me pop over the border), we pass by a wiggly Ottoman bridge at Gjakova.
 We visit a Serbian Orthodox monastery at Decani, described by UNESCO as "an irreplaceable treasure, a place where traditions of Romanesque architecture meet artistic patterns of the Byzantine world."
 We overnight in the city of Peć, surrounded by more dramatic mountains.
 In medieval times the city, was the seat of the Serbian Orthodox Church.
 The Patriarchal Monastery of Peć is another UNESCO World Heritage Site - part of the Medieval Monuments in Kosovo.
 Black robed nuns and monks play good cop, bad cop.
 The nuns are really helpful and informative, the monks eye us watchfully to make sure we meet the expected standards of behaviour and attire.